25 Jun Turkish Van Cat Breed Profile

 My body is a cross between muscular and willowy.
 Although I don’t look stocky at all, my appearance isn’t anywhere near slender either.
 You can easily describe my physique as athletic with a touch of elegance.

 I’ve got a triangular head that is accented with a combination of smooth and sharp features.
 Now while my muzzle looks slightly pointy, they are framed by curvy cheeks that give me an expression of inquisitiveness.
 A short smooth chin also makes me look like I m constantly on the verge of breaking into a silly grin.

 Moreover, I’ve always thought that my ears are a bit large, but they sure do make me look rather exotic.
 My eyes can either come in bright amber or a sparkling shade of blue.
 They can also be odd-colored, which adds a quirky element to my overall appearance.

-I’m one curious kitty.
+Me, like all Turkish Vans are curious cats.
 I love to get in on everything my humans are doing in and around the house and will often follow you from room to room just to see what you’re up to.

 It’s all part-and-parcel of my easy sociability.
 You see, I’m a friendly, people-oriented feline that has no issues getting along with humans and other pets.
 Just to make things clear though, I’m not the cuddly type.
 Although I like to be around my humans, I don’t like to be picked up and long snuggle sessions bore me.

 That’s ’cause I’d much rather spend my time playing and working off my high energy stores with some vigorous exercise.
 I love to run and run and run, for example, and I’l prance and leap all over the house if the mood strikes me.

 But solid ground is not the only place I can roam – blessed with a waterproof coat and superior swimming skills, I feel very much at home in the water.